9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 named `PCREOption`, which lifts a `CInt` value into a new type by wrapping it in a constructor.
 We can also happily define an accessor, `unPCREOption`, using the Haskell record syntax, to the underlying `CInt`.
-That\'s a lot of convenience in one line.
-While we\'re here, we can also derive some useful type class operations for flags (equality and printing).
-We also need to remember export the data constructor abstractly from the source module, ensuring users can\'t construct their own `PCREOption` values.
+That's a lot of convenience in one line.
+While we're here, we can also derive some useful type class operations for flags (equality and printing).
+We also need to remember export the data constructor abstractly from the source module, ensuring users can't construct their own `PCREOption` values.

 ### Binding to constants

-Now we\'ve pulled in the required modules, turned on the language features we need, and defined a type to represent PCRE options, we need to actually define some Haskell values corresponding to those PCRE constants.
+Now we've pulled in the required modules, turned on the language features we need, and defined a type to represent PCRE options, we need to actually define some Haskell values corresponding to those PCRE constants.